ruolanyang/ChatMatch/README.md

 # ChatMatch
 This code is for the ACL 2022 paper ChatMatch: Evaluating Chatbots by Autonomous Chat Tournaments.
-We will upload the paper and the detail of generating bot-bot conversations and implementing the evaluation process later.
+First, we make each bot talk to each other using ParlAI (you can see the implementation details in https://github.com/facebookresearch/ParlAI).
+The python file here displays how we evaluate two bots' behavior in one game.
+Later we use TrueSkill Algorithm(https://trueskill.org/) to rank all the bots.